Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 Table of Contents

-The reduced rates did not apply to TDS on salary (Section 192), payments to non-residents, or instances where a higher TDS rate was applicable due to the non-furnishing of PAN.
+Key Exclusions Did NOT apply to TDS on Salary (Sec 192), payments to non-residents, or cases where a higher rate was due for not providing a PAN.

 192 Payment of Salary Applicable Slab Rates No Change